-The Center for the History of Medicine launched the Archives for Diversity and Inclusion in October 2018.
-The goal of the program is to ensure that the Center's collections reflect the diversity of the Harvard Medical School community by acquiring the research, teaching, and professional records of underrepresented faculty.
+The Center for the History of Medicine launched the Archives for Diversity and Inclusion, an expansion of the Archives for Women in Medicine, in October 2018.
+The program's goal is to ensure the Center's collections reflect the diversity of the Harvard Medical School community by acquiring the research, teaching, and professional records of underrepresented faculty, including women.

-Archives for Women in Medicine
+A guide to Archives for Women in Medicine collections is available.

-Besides our collecting activities, the AWM celebrates the achievements of women in medicine through tours, lectures, and events.
-The AWM also partners with the Women in Medicine Legacy Foundation to award an annual research fellowship. .
+Beyond collecting activities, the Archives for Diversity and Inclusion also offers tours, lectures, and events, and partners with the Women in Medicine Legacy Foundation to award an annual research fellowship.

 Support Our Activities

-To donate, visit Support Our Activities.
+To donate, visit Support Our Activities